clicon/clixon-docs/yang.rst

 CLI
 ---
 It is possible to extend the Autocli with mount-points.
 However, it is application-dependent.
-For the interested user, the :ref:`Clixon controller <clixon_controller>` has an adapted autocli for mount-points.
+For the interested user, the `Clixon controller <https://clixon-controller-docs.readthedocs.io>`_ has an adapted autocli for mount-points.